Paku0718/Zomato-clone/Readme.md

   //what are apis? use postman? request,response,pathparameter,queryparameter,body of request,reverseStringfyBody of request?

   create a get api to return -- all resturants
-  create a post api to send review -- for a resturant create a get api to return all review -- for a resturant
+  create a get api to reutrn -- a resutrant create a post api to send review -- for a resturant create a get api to return all review -- for a resturant